 Our criteria for party inclusion in On the Fence 2020 is:

 Parties must be registered with the Electoral Commission and currently in Parliament or polling at 0.5% at the beginning of August 2020, the time parties were invited to participate.
-All parties that met our criteria provided written consent and their own answers to the questionnaire.
+A full list of parties seeking your vote is available at elections.nz.

 The questions have been designed by Massey University’s Design+Democracy Project alongside rangatahi from across Aotearoa, RNZ, Generation Zero and Platform Charitable Trust.

 Send us your feedback

 What did you think of On the Fence?
 Let us know by emailing email@example.com

 On the Fence is an initiative of the Design+Democracy Project, a research unit established within Massey University’s College of Creative Arts, and is made in collaboration with the great folk at Effect.

 We believe that the issue of low voter turnout is not only the responsibility of governments or councils — it is one that we all share as citizens.
 The Design+Democracy Project reckons design research can make a real contribution.